Some Weird Facts About The U.S. Labor Market

 The sentence confronted Scarberry with a dilemma.
 He already owed his parents $13,000 for the lawyer who managed to keep him out of jail.
 But going back to his old school would be virtually impossible because he was ineligible for the federal aid he needed to cover his tuition.

-Good luck with that Jamil.
+Good luck with that, Jamil.

 Conclusion

-At least part of the labor supply in the US seems to be the product of some rather curious idiosyncrasies caused by video game addiction or minor crimes which can leave an indelible mark on the rest of a live.
+At least part of the labor supply in the US seems to be the product of some rather curious idiosyncrasies caused by video game addiction or minor crimes which can leave an indelible mark on the rest of a life.

-One in eight men in the US is an ex-offender and a study has shown that nearly two-thirds of them is still unemployed five years out of prison, shocking figures which are large enough to have a substantial impact on labor supply.
+One in eight men in the US is an ex-offender, and a study has shown that nearly two-thirds of them are still unemployed five years out of prison - shocking figures, which are large enough to have a substantial impact on labor supply.

-This not only causes deep personal drama, it saddles society with a large burden of costs and opportunity costs, much of which seems entirely avoidable to us.
+This not only causes deep personal drama, but it also it saddles society with a large burden of costs and opportunity costs, much of which seems entirely avoidable to us.
 In particular, a more sensible justice system would save many people's productive lives, increasing labor supply and thereby even lessening the pressure on the Fed to hike rates.

-That would be a win-win situation for the people involved, as well as the tax payer and one from which investors also benefit.
+That would be a win-win situation for the people involved as well as the tax payer, and one from which investors also benefit.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.